Course Outline

 • Participants will delegate more effectively, increasing productivity and reducing overburdened leaders.

-• Misunderstandings and tensions will decrease thanks to better feedback culture.
+• There will be fewer misunderstandings and tensions—thanks to better feedback culture.

 • Leaders will act more coherently, consistently, and maturely—improving team morale.